 Visit Pompeii first and then go on to see Herculaneum.
 Both settlements were destroyed by Vesuvius in 79AD and today they are considered to be Italy's best-preserved archaeological sites.

 The site of Herculaneum was discovered in 1709 when a well-digger accidentally struck the stage of the buried theatre.
-Excavations were undertaken throughout the eighteenth and nineteenth centuries, during which period much of the marble and bronze from the site was carted off to Naples to decorate the city’s palaces, and it wasn’t until 1927 that digging and preservation began in earnest.
+Excavations were undertaken throughout the eighteenth and nineteenth centuries, during which period much of the marble and bronze from the site was carted off to Naples to decorate the city’s palaces.

-The other Roman town to be destroyed by Vesuvius – Pompeii – was a much larger affair than Herculaneum and one of Campania’s most important commercial centres.
+The other Roman town to be destroyed by Vesuvius – Pompeii – was a much larger affair than Herculaneum.
 The site covers a wide area, and seeing it properly takes half a day at the very least.
 Unlike Herculaneum, there’s little shade, and the distances involved are quite large: breaks along the way: flat, comfortable shoes are a must.

-Find more accomodation options to stay near Pompeii and Herculaneum
+Find more accommodation options to stay near Pompeii and Herculaneum.

 The poignantly preserved remains of Pompeii from 79AD © BlackMac/Shutterstock